lighttransport/softcompute/README.md

     $ premake5 gmake

-Or you can explicitly specify path to `llvm-config` and SPIRV-Cross repo path with
+Or you can explicitly specify path to `llvm-config`, `SPIRV-Cross` repo and `libshaderc` install dir path with

-    $ premake5 --llvm-config=/path/to/llvm-config --spirv-cross=/path/to/SPIRV-Cross gmake
+    $ premake5 --llvm-config=/path/to/llvm-config --spirv-cross=/path/to/SPIRV-Cross --libshaderc=/path/to/shaderc-installed-dir gmake

 Put `glm` directory to this directory(or create a symlink).